OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

 	> **Note:** Eventually the all Excel JavaScript APIs will be merged into the single `Office.js` file so this step will not be necessary, but in the 1.2 API preview timeframe it is required as an extra step.

-1. Now update the user interface for the add-in:
+1. Now update the UI for the add-in:
 	1. Locate the `<body>` section of the page within the `home.html` file.
-	1. Replace the entire contents of the `<body>` with the following markup:
+	1. Replace the contents of the `<body>` with the following markup:

 		````html
 	    <div id="content-main">